w3ihong/dental_clinic_chatbot/README.md

 ### Vector Store
 - FAISS implementation for efficient similarity searches
 - Vector store created from JSONL file
-- Index saved locally for persistence, no need to recreate on each run
+- Index saved locally for persistence, no need to be recreated on each run
 - Can be updated when knowledge base changes

 ### RAG (Retrieval-Augmented Generation)